joagre/ratatoskr/README.md

 ### Pattern matching in its core

-* Satie incorporates pattern matching as a fundamental feature, with the `=` operator primarily serving pattern matching rather than traditional assignment (emphasizing the absence of mutable updates).
-Essentially, everything can be matched and deconstructed using pattern matching in conjunction with the `=` operator.

-* Pattern matching is also employed by the `switch` expression (described below).
-Furthermore, the `receive` expression (also described below) utilizes pattern matching to perform selective reception of messages in a job's mailbox.
+Satie incorporates pattern matching as a fundamental feature.

+* The `<-` match operator can be used to deconstruct an expression and bind it's components to new names.

+* The `switch` and `receive` expressions also rely on pattern matching to pick case paths and deconstruction.

 ### A custom-built Virtual Machine (VM)